Overview for American Sign Language and Deaf Cultural Studies Minor

 Posting of the minor on the student's academic transcript requires a minimum GPA of 2.0 in the minor.

 Notations may appear in the curriculum chart below outlining pre-requisites, co-requisites, and other curriculum requirements (see footnotes).

-The program code for American Sign Language and Deaf Cultural Studies Minor is ASLDCS-MN.
+The plan code for American Sign Language and Deaf Cultural Studies Minor is ASLDCS-MN.

-Curriculum for American Sign Language and Deaf Cultural Studies Minor
+Curriculum for 2023-2024 for American Sign Language and Deaf Cultural Studies Minor

 Option 1: For students who are not proficient in ASL:

 ASL I includes linguistic features, cultural protocols and core vocabulary for students to function in basic ASL conversations that include ASL grammar for asking and answering questions while introducing oneself, exchanging personal information, talking about family, friends and surroundings, and discussing activities.
 This course is designed for students who have no knowledge of American Sign Language.
 Students must take placement exam if this is their first RIT class in Sign Language and they have some prior study of Sign Language.
 Seminar (Fall, Spring, Summer).

 This course expands the basic principles presented in ASL I. ASL II teaches students to use linguistics features, cultural protocols and core vocabulary to function in basic ASL conversations that include ASL grammar for giving directions, describing, making request, talking about family, occupations and routines, and attributing qualities to others.
 (Prerequisites: Minimum score of 1 on RIT Language Placement Exam or MLAS-201 or equivalent course..)
 Seminar (Fall, Spring, Summer).

 Option 2: For students who are proficient in ASL, choose five Electives